 We advise that both eyes be urgently checked by an ophthalmologist (eye doctor) with a dilated eye exam if you see any of the following:

-- Photos taken without red-eye reduction repeatedly show no red reflex
+- Photos taken without red-eye reduction repeatedly show no fundal reflex

 - white reflex repeatedly appears in photographs